Steven R. Schlesinger is the managing partner of Jaspan Schlesinger LLP and heads the Firm’s Litigation Practice Group

 .
 Mr. Schlesinger concentrates his practice in the areas of general civil litigation, commercial and real estate matters and bankruptcy.
 He has been counsel in many federal and state court trials including numerous cases in the Commercial Division of the New York State Supreme Court.
 He has argued innumerable appellate cases including many in the New York State Court of Appeals.
 In addition he has acted as special counsel to numerous government agencies and served as a director of three publicly held corporations.
 He has represented many elected officials in litigations relating to their public office including the Governor of the State of New York.

 ."
 Only five percent of the attorneys in the New York Metro area are named to the list of Super Lawyers and from that the top 100 are selected.
 Mr. Schlesinger received the recognition in the practice area of business ligation.
-This is the seventh consecutive year that Mr. Schlesinger has been named to the New York Metro area Super Lawyers list.
+This is the eighth consecutive year that Mr. Schlesinger has been named to the New York Metro area Super Lawyers list.

 Mr. Schlesinger received his undergraduate degree from Queens College and his Juris Doctor from Hofstra University School of Law.
 He is admitted to practice before all of the New York State courts, the federal district courts for the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
 He currently serves as president of his synagogue and as head of The Kermit Gitenstein Foundation, Inc. In addition, he is active in many other charitable and civic organizations.